 In Prince of Persia: The Sands of Time, the Prince regrets that his father did not give the Vizier this treatment, as he betrays them almost immediately after betraying his former liege and joining them.

-Fallout 3 Lookout Point DLC: Question from a Brain in a Jar: What is the greatest thing man can acquire?
+From the Point Lookout DLC, a question from a Brain in a Jar: What is the greatest thing man can acquire?
 Answer 1: Something that I'll give to you if you backstab your ghoul partner.
 Answer 2: Death.
 Said brain betrayed the ghoul back when they were still human, so genre savvy players will recognize that one insane (read: lobotomized) vault dweller versus a brain in a jar and a small army of robots with frickin lazer beams is very less likely to win than one insane vault dweller and one experienced robot scientist versus a brain in a jar and a small army of robots with frickin lazer beams.
 Hence the backstabbing.

 Also occurs in Fallout: New Vegas, though not with you.
 Caesar's Legion was offered a deal by the town of Nipton: in exchange for a sum of caps, the mayor would round up NCR troops and Powder Gangers inside the town and trap them.
 The Legion captures everyone - including those who were helping - and plays a game with them.
 It helps that Nipton was a Wretched Hive and the mayor was an unscrupulous jerk, though most people consider this their Moral Event Horizon, given the brutality of the Legion.